Configure the AWS cloud provider

 - Directly provide your AWS Access Key ID and Secret Key.

 - Attach an IAM role to the YugabyteDB Anywhere VM in the EC2 tab.
 For more information, see Deploy the YugabyteDB universe using an IAM role.

 In order to be able to provision Amazon Elastic Compute Cloud (EC2) instances with YugabyteDB, YugabyteDB Anywhere requires SSH access.
 The following are two ways to provide SSH access:

 - Enable YugabyteDB Anywhere to create and manage Key Pairs.
 In this mode, YugabyteDB Anywhere creates SSH Key Pairs across all the regions you choose to set up and stores the relevant private key part of these locally in order to SSH into future EC2 instances.

 - Use your own existing Key Pairs.
 To do this, provide the name of the Key Pair, as well as the private key content and the corresponding SSH user.
-Currently, this information must be the same across all the regions you choose to provision.
+This information must be the same across all the regions you provision.